 “I used to think I was the strangest person in the world,” wrote Kahlo.
 “But then I thought there are so many people in the world, there must be someone just like me who feels bizarre and flawed in the same ways I do.
 I would imagine her, and imagine that she must be out there thinking of me, too.
 Well, I hope that if you are out there and read this, know that, yes, it’s true I’m here, and I’m just as strange as you.”

 Like us, Frida was, at times, frightened, vulnerable, and insecure.

 But unlike us, she practiced what I call radical self-acceptance.

 In time, she boldly exaggerated her mustache and unibrow in her paintings; she thought they were lovely.

 Rather than mask her indigenous roots, Kahlo celebrated them with her embroidered clothing and Indian jewelry.

-Instead of hiding her problems with her back, legs and foot, (results of her possibly having been born with Spina Bifida, [Herrera 37] ) Kahlo depicted it all in detail in her artwork.
+Instead of hiding her problems with her back, legs, and foot, Kahlo depicted it all in detail in her artwork.

 Tip 5 For Creatives: Your Ideal Audience Will Appreciate Your Emotional Bravery

 Fact 6.
-Rivera Divorced Kahlo, and Her Art Bloomed
+Diego Rivera Divorced Frida Kahlo and Her Art Bloomed

 The historic Las Dos Fridas (The Two Fridas) was accomplished shortly after the couple filed for divorce in 1939.